to star items.

 Presentation short abstract

-Through qualitative interviews in five EU cities, we assess policymakers’ and civil servants’ perceptions of the effectiveness, limits and potential of local climate governance.
-Results show strong local leadership but persistent barriers in competences, resources and multilevel coordination.
+Through interviews in five EU cities, we assess policymakers’ and civil servants’ perceptions of the effectiveness, limits and potential of local climate governance.
+Results show strong local ambition but persistent barriers in competences, resources and multilevel coordination.

 Presentation long abstract

-This study investigates the role of local governments in addressing the climate crisis in Barcelona, Berlin, Milan, Paris, and Prague.
-Through a systematic qualitative analysis of interviews with policymakers and civil servants working in climate, environmental, urban planning and mobility areas, we assess their perceptions of the effectiveness, limitations and potential of local climate governance.
-To this end, we identify perceived strengths and weaknesses of cooperation with regional, national, and EU levels and examine how legislation, regulations and the distribution of competences at higher governance levels shape local climate action.
-We also analyse how these perceptions differ across cities in light of their distinct governance structures and professional backgrounds of respondents.
+This study investigates the role of local governments in addressing the climate crisis through interviews with policymakers and civil servants working in climate, environmental, urban planning and mobility areas in five major EU cities – Barcelona, Berlin, Milan, Paris, and Prague.
+Using a mixed-methods approach, we assess their perceptions of the effectiveness, limitations and potential of local climate governance.
+Specifically, we identify perceived strengths and weaknesses of cooperation with regional, national, and EU levels, and examine how legislation, regulations and the distribution of competences at higher governance levels shape local climate action.
+We also analyse how and why these perceptions differ across cities.

 Postgrowth municipalism: Challenging the city as growth machine